GenAI-Gurus/phronesis/progress.md

 _This file tracks the status of all project tasks, milestones, and discovered work.
 For requirements and architecture, see specification.md._

 ## In Progress
-- [ ] Implement Chat for a New decision, instead of a form based approach
+- [ ] Implement Chat for a new decision, instead of a form-based approach, including:
+    - [x] Pre-chat summary display (last session & DecisionSummary)
+    - [x] Session controls (End Session button, status indicator)
+    - [x] Review pages (SessionReview and DecisionRecap)
+    - [x] Align AI endpoint with standard message APIs
+    - [ ] Rich text & system note support
+    - [ ] Unit tests for chat UI (stub/replace ChatScope)
     - The canonical specification and prompt engineering for the Decision Chat feature are documented in [docs/decision_chat_design.md](docs/decision_chat_design.md).
 All implementation, testing, and future enhancements should align with this document.

 ## Upcoming / TODO